kubevault/kubevault/docs/guides/secret-engines/mysql/csi-driver.md

 Before you begin:

 - Install KubeVault operator in your cluster from [here](/docs/setup/operator/install.md).
-- Install KubeVault CSI driver in your cluster from [here](/docs/setup/csi-driver/install.md).
+- Install Secrets Store CSI driver for Kubernetes secrets in your cluster from [here](https://secrets-store-csi-driver.sigs.k8s.io/getting-started/installation.html).

 To keep things isolated, we are going to use a separate namespace called `demo` throughout this tutorial.